fukamachi/cl-dbi/README.markdown

 ### Connection pooling

 `dbi:connect-cached` returns a existing connection if the database is already connected.
-Since the cache will be created for each thread, it's safe to use in a multithread application.
+Since one cache will be created for each thread, it's safe to use in a multithread application.

 ## Description

-CL-DBI provides the same interface for multiple SQL databases.
-You need not learn the API of each database.
+CL-DBI provides a uniform interface for many SQL databases, so you need not learn a separate API for each database.

 This library is especially convenient when you want to use different databases in different environments.
-For example, you may use MySQL as a production database, but use SQLite3 on your development system.
+For example, you moght use MySQL as a production database, but use SQLite3 on your development system.
 To switch database backends you need only change the arguments to `dbi:connect`.

 ## Databases